mmacy/okcourse/README.md

 !!! warning

-    **The API token owner is responsible for any API usage fees** incurred by using `okcourse` with your API token.
+    The API token owner is responsible for API usage fees incurred by using `okcourse`.

 Set the environment variable appropriate for your AI service provider.